Skip to content

 Custom Deduction Guides

-When implicit deduction guides aren't enough, we can write deduction guides manually.
+When implicit deduction guides aren't enough, you can write deduction guides manually.
 The syntax looks a bit like a function signature:

 cpp